Homies (toy): Cultural impact

 The LAPD's complaints about the Homies figures were based on the characters' appearances.
 Since gang members are usually depicted in similar clothes as those of the Homies, the police felt the toys promoted gang life.
 In fact, the Homies figures so closely matched gang members' attire that an L.A. county district deputy attorney was inclined to use the Homies toys as an example of what not to wear.
 He suggested that people who were dressed in such a manner would be considered as violating probation.

 Similarly, Latino advocacy groups such as the Imagen Foundation objected to the Homies portrayal of Chicanos as "gang members, undocumented, or drug dealers."
 Other groups felt the Homies perpetuated gross stereotypes about Chicanos.

 On the other hand, the Homies toy line has been shown to help Latin American adolescents with their cultural identity and self-esteem.
 As the toy line has expanded, the various characters carry a much greater range of lifestyle choices and possibilities.

 Another positive way the Homies toys have influenced society is via Gonzales’s brother, Robert, who after a life of crime and violence, became a priest.
-Himself confined to a wheelchair, Robert suggested that Gonzales create a Homie in a wheelchair.
+Himself a wheelchair user, Robert suggested that Gonzales create a Homie in a wheelchair.
 Willie G, as the character was named, has since become one of the more popular Homies, even being promoted by the Special Olympics.
 The Homie character Padrecito ("priest") resembles Robert, and has been used to connect with and help those looking for a route out of the ghetto.
 Through “El Padrecito’s Online Church,” Homies have made it easier for society to connect with those looking to improve their lives; on the website people can create religious figurines, such as saints.

 In 2007, the Pasadena Museum of California Art produced an exhibition called “Beyond Ultraman: Seven Artists Explore the Vinyl Frontier," which featured the Homies characters.

 Since they are roughly 1/32 in scale, and are cheaper and more readily available than the figures purpose-manufactured for the hobby, Homies and Gonzales' other figures are sometimes used in the scenery of slot car layouts.